 There are exceptions to this rule.
 At a funny moment, a fake mustache might slip off, a masked villager might accidentally talk in their real voice, or someone might recognize an obvious character quirk.
 As a rule of thumb, you should only see through someone’s disguise if it builds the scene, and try not to block that person’s play.

-All parties should also discuss triggers and boundaries, such as “Hugs are okay but no other physical contact, please”, or “It’d be cool if you flirt with my character by singing or writing poetry, but I’m not comfortable with lots of physical complements or sexual innuendos.”
-Even if your romantic partner is your real life spouse, try to keep your saucy roleplay PG-13, I would love to run at least one larp event where I don’t see someone’s ass.
+All parties should also discuss triggers and boundaries, such as “Hugs are okay but no other physical contact, please”, or “It’d be cool if you flirt with my character by singing or writing poetry, but I’m not comfortable with physical complements or sexual innuendos.”
+Even if your romantic partner is your real life spouse, try to keep your saucy roleplay PG-13.
+I would love to run at least one larp event where I don’t see someone’s ass.

 In ANY romantic role play, anyone can always give a thumbs down to communicate a boundary and withdraw consent.
 Anyone who doesn’t respect this is a creep and will be removed from the game immediately.

-In the VILLAGE OF IDIOTS, kissing someone’s hand represents a “romantic contact”.
+In the VILLAGE OF IDIOTS, kissing someone’s hand is a “romantic contact”.
 It’s an exciting event.
 If other people see it, it will generates gossip.
 You may hold out your hand palm down to request a kiss.
 Hold out your hand with the palm up to request someone’s hand, in order to kiss it.

 The hand-kiss only happens if all parties allow it on both an in-character and out-of-character level.
 Don’t hand-kiss without permission.
 Before planting the kiss, you should pause for a second, allowing your scene partner an opportunity to refuse or pull their hand away.
 VILLAGE OF IDIOTS will not have any form of non-consenual romantic contact.
 It just doesn’t happen in this universe.